Skip to content

 • TRBC.mov

 You should now see content populating in your media bin.
-If you Do not see the media bin, click the cloud button to pull it up, or press Ctrl+V.
+If you do not see the media bin, click the cloud button to pull it up, or press Ctrl+V.

 Media Bin